 The first Sustainable Development Goals (SDGs) critical assessment report will be presented to the United Nations General Assembly on September 24, 2019.
-One of its contributors, Jean-Paul Moatti, explains the three main messages it contains.
+One of its contributors, Jean-Paul Moatti, explains the three main messages it contains and how science can contribute to sustainable development.

 The High-Level Political Forum (HLPF) was mandated by the United Nations General Assembly to monitor Agenda 2030 after the adoption of the Sustainable Development Goals (SDGs) in September 2015.
 It appointed an independent group of scientists (IGS) to produce a critical assessment of the SDGs in the form of the quadrennial Global Sustainable Development Report (GSDR).
 The first edition of this report covers the 2015-2019 period and will be discussed at the United Nations General Assembly in September 2019.
 It is the fruit of extensive consultation with the international scientific community, but also with government stakeholders, representatives of the public and private sectors and NGOs, particularly during regional forums and regular discussions within the framework of the HLPF.
 However, its content has not been negotiated, i.e. it has been produced entirely by the scientists who carried out this work, operating in total autonomy.